Comforting Cajun Meatball Stew

 Instructions

-Pour oil into large, heavy pot and heat then add flour and brown until it is the color of cocoa powder.
+- Pour oil into a large, heavy pot and heat, then add flour and brown until it is the color of cocoa powder.

-While the gravy is simmering, add all of the ingredients for the meatballs int a bowl and mix by hand then loosely form them into 2-inch meatballs, don’t roll them, this makes a tender and moist meatball.
+- While the gravy is simmering, add all of the ingredients for the meatballs in a bowl and mix by hand, then loosely form them into 2-inch meatballs.
+Don't roll them; this makes a tender and moist meatball.

-After gravy has simmered for 30 minutes add the meatballs and let them cook for 5 minutes then turn meatballs over.
+- After the gravy has simmered for 30 minutes, add the meatballs and let them cook for 5 minutes, then turn them over.

 Notes